 Another method is asking about your existing alarm system.
 If you mention you already have one, the rep will rattle off a long list of panel names — DSC, Honeywell, Qolsys, Alarm.com, 2GIG, Interlogix, and a dozen others — to confuse you, then offer to come inside and check it out.
 Now he's in.

 If you say you're not ready to sign but still want information, some reps will ask if they can come to your counter or table to write things down for you.
 It seems helpful.
 It's not.
-They're crossing your threshold because they know that once they're in, the conversation is on different terms entirely.
 Customers have reported signing contracts they didn't want simply because they felt the only way to end the situation was to give the rep what he came for.
 The rule is simple: keep the conversation at the door.

 "We'll give you 30 days to try it"